MAKArcti/docs-2_GOSH/docs/working-with-gosh/docker-extension.md

 # Docker Extension

-GOSH Docker Extension is a good way to get started with GOSH.&#x20;

-It implements GOSH repository management and image verification as the newest feature of Docker - a Docker Extension.
+GOSH Docker Extension implements GOSH repository management and image verification as the newest feature of Docker - a Docker Extension.

 You will be able to create your GOSH account and Decentralized Autonomous Organization (DAO), set up and manage repositories through a graphical interface directly in Docker Desktop.
 Repositories stored in GOSH can then be interacted with like any regular remote repository, with a few small configurations to git, making decentralized code management easily available to anyone.